Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Dataset and Preprocessing

 \section{Dataset and Preprocessing}

-\textit{Japanese Mortality} dataset is available at \url{https://www.ipss.go.jp/p-toukei/ JMD/index-en.html}.
+\textit{Japanese Mortality} dataset is available at \url{https://www.ipss.go.jp/p-toukei/JMD/index-en.html}.
 We use log transformation and only keep the data with ages less than 96 years old. \textit{Energy Consumption} dataset is available at \url{https://data.london.gov.uk/dataset/smartmeter-energy-use-data-in-london-households}.
 After removing samples with too many missing values, we randomly split the data into 40 groups and take the average to alleviate the impact of randomness. \textit{Global Mortality} dataset downloaded from \url{http://www.mortality.org/} contains mortality data from 32 countries, we use log transformation as well and keep the data with age less than 60 years old. \textit{Stock Intraday} dataset is obtained from the Wharton Research Data Services (WRDS) database.
+Link to the codes for the experiments: \url{https://github.com/yiruiliu110/df2m}.